nidhi-ks/Flink-demo-for-Financial-Services/FlinkSQL.md

 - Start the connector provisioning and verify data ingestion into the `users-data` topic.

 ---

+Alternatively , we have terraform scripts to automate the steps , please refer to `cflt-connectors.tf` for the setting up datagen connectors

+---

 ## 5. Creating a Compute Pool in Flink